 The discipline measures may be applied on a case by case basis depending on the severity of the behavior code violation.
 The administration reserves the right to apply other consequences as appropriate.

-ALCOHOL/DRUGS/TOBACCO USE
+ALCOHOL/DRUGS/TOBACCO/VAPING/E-CIGARETTE USE

 Maintaining drug free schools is important in establishing an appropriate learning environment for the district’s students.
-The unlawful possession, use, sale, or distribution of alcohol, illicit drugs, and tobacco and its products by students on school premises or as a part of any school activity is prohibited.
+The unlawful possession, use, sale, or distribution of alcohol, illicit drugs, vaping, e-cigarettes and tobacco and its products by students on school premises or as a part of any school activity is prohibited.
 Any student violating the terms of this policy will be reported to the appropriate law enforcement officials, and will be subject to disciplinary action by the school.
 Such disciplinary action will include any one or more of the following: short-term suspensions; suspension from student activities; long-term suspension from school; long term suspension from student activities; readmission under a probationary status; expulsion from school for one year; and suspension from participation and attendance at all school activities for the year.
-Students may be readmitted during the term of the expulsion only if the student has completed a drug and alcohol education and rehabilitation program at an acceptable program.
+Students may be readmitted during the term of the suspension or expulsion only if the student has completed a drug and alcohol education and rehabilitation program at an acceptable program.
 The district is not financially obligated to provide for drug and alcohol education and rehabilitation program for any student.

-DETENTIONS
+OFFICE REFERALS

-The matter of classroom discipline will be handled by the individual teacher.
-Students may be detained after or before school as deemed appropriate by that teacher.
 In cases of continued offenses or misconduct of a serious nature, the student may be sent out of the classroom.
 Upon being sent out of the classroom, the student will report directly to the principal’s office.
 If the principal is not in, the student will await his return.
 The teacher will be contacted as to the difficulty, and if it is felt that the student deserves another chance in the class, they will be allowed to return.
 If it is felt that he or she does not deserve another chance, they will not be allowed to return to that class.
 This policy will also apply to the library/media center.

 SCHOOL BUS CONDUCT